aksommerville/wishbone/README.md

 - [x] Still missing a lot of sounds, and the existing ones could stand some review.
 - [x] Can we detect soft-locking when you're on an island without a wishbone? ...no need
 - [x] Dot faces for slingshot flight.
 Using the generic idle face now. ...meh generic is fine, one barely sees it.
-- [ ] Lots can be prettied up, if there's time.
+- [x] Lots can be prettied up, if there's time.
 - [x] Dragon in victory cutscene (decide what he looks like for the Boss Fight first).
 - [x] Enter modal while holding dpad, it sticks on.
 - [x] Hello modal could certainly bear some prettying-up.
 Maybe some flying toasters in the background?
 - [x] Add a spell to teleport to the boss's antechamber, unlocked only after you kill the monsters there.
-- [ ] We're not quite at ten minutes, I think.
+- [x] We're not quite at ten minutes, I think.
 Can we pad it out somehow?
+- - ...I like the flow as is.
+Tho I'm beating it consistently in about 5 minutes.
+But I think a first-time player would be more like 10-20.
+Let's call it OK.

 ## Notes